TEAS 7 vs TEAS 6: What Changed & How to Adjust Your Study Plan

 Biggest Change: New Question Types

 The TEAS 6 was 100% multiple choice.
-The TEAS 7 introduces four new question formats that test applied knowledge rather than simple recall:
+The TEAS 7 introduces four new question formats that test applied knowledge rather than simple recall.
+For a detailed breakdown of how each one works, check out our guide to the TEAS 7 new question types.
+The new formats include:

 - Hot spot: You click on a specific area of an image or diagram to answer the question.
 Common in Science (identify the anatomy structure) and Reading (point to the relevant data on a graph).